Boom, Like That

 "Boom, Like That" is a 2004 single by Mark Knopfler, from his album Shangri-La.
-It is – with "Darling Pretty" – one of only two Mark Knopfler solo singles to reach the UK Top 40, hitting no. 34.
+It is – with "Darling Pretty" – one of only two Mark Knopfler solo singles to reach the UK Top 40, reaching no. 34.

 Lyrics

 The subject of the song is Ray Kroc, the McDonald's entrepreneur.
 Knopfler indicated that he was inspired by Kroc's autobiography.